Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 Previous work~\cite{klymko2017statistical} used the Irving-Kirkwood procedure to coarse-grain the microscopic equations \eqref{eq:Langevin_EOM} and derive the equations of hydrodynamics, including balance of mass, linear momentum and angular momentum, as also employed in the context of measuring odd viscosity by~\cite{liao2019mechanism}.
 This coarse-graining procedure yields expressions for the stress tensor in terms of molecular variables and active forces.
-In particular, it is found that applying active couple forces at the microscale results in an asymmetric stress tensor given by
+In particular, it is found that applying active forces at the microscale results in an asymmetric stress tensor at the continuum scale given by

 where

 denote the kinetic, virial, and active contributions, respectively.